Golden Horse Memorial Archway in the City of Kunming

 - The Kunming committee organizes local and global events to bring friends of Kunming together.
 This includes hosting an annual traditional Chinese New Year Banquet, picnics, and Autumn Moon Festival celebration in the City of Kunming Park.

 - In 2018 the Committee organized an Art Exchange to Kunming.
-The works of 12 Colorado artists were shown in at the prestigious Wenlin Gallery in Kunming.
+The works of 12 area artists were shown in Kunming.

 Kunming – Resources